The Fed held rates in March 2026, and that usually sparks the same question from California buyers: So mortgage rates are dropping now, right?

 That approach beats trying to outguess every rate headline.

-The Fed hold is important context, but it is not a shortcut to predicting mortgage rates.
+The Fed hold is important context, but it's not a shortcut to predicting mortgage rates.
+For California borrowers, the smarter move is staying payment-focused, product-aware, and ready to act if the numbers work.